avalvis/PixelBid/README.md

-# PixelBid: Microservices Video Game Auction Web App
+# PixelBid: Microservices Video Game Auction App

 Welcome to PixelBid, a microservices-based web application for auctioning video games.
 This project is structured around multiple microservices, each handling a specific part of the application, from auction handling to user authentication and gateway management.